cryzed/toFeed/README.md

     data widget id you need to access your Twitter settings, create a new widget and then grab the "data-widget-id" attribute from the JavaScript snippet you are provided.

-  - twitter/primitive?\<username\>

-    Turns the regular twitter feed into an RSS feed.
-Simply use the username as an argument.
-Apparently there are different kind of Twitter pages, so don't expect this to work for all users.
-Using the timeline widget adapter is a way better option.

 [Picroma](https://picroma.com/)